Volume 22/2, December 2020, pp 227 – 242

 General Comment 14 encourages “the creation of a system of urgent medical care in cases of accidents, epidemics and similar health hazards, and the provision of disaster relief and humanitarian assistance in emergency situations.”
 This is supplemented by the European Committee on Social Rights’ Statement of Interpretation on the Right to Protection of Health in Times of Pandemic, which outlines states’ obligations to test, trace, and impose measures of physical distancing or lockdown and to ensure the availability of hospital beds, intensive care units, and PPE for health workers.
 Of particular relevance to the UK, the European Committee on Social Rights emphasizes the need for states to act as soon as preliminary scientific evaluation indicates reasonable grounds for concern regarding potentially dangerous effects of a virus or other factors on human health.
 The UK’s delay in implementing a national lockdown and the confusion generated by the government’s communications concerning the official public health strategy reveal the importance of such obligations.
 They all point toward states’ duty to prepare adequately for a pandemic and to ensure the availability of sufficient material and human resources to treat a large number of patients at any one time.

 Further, international human rights law points toward a “collective responsibility” of the international community with regard to outbreaks of infectious diseases.
 In the present context, the Committee on Economic, Social and Cultural Rights clarified that international cooperation means sharing medical equipment and best practices to combat the virus, sharing knowledge for the development of a vaccine, and engaging in joint action to minimize the economic and social impacts of the public health crisis.
 International cooperation around COVID-19 seems to have been weak at first, with, for instance, Italy’s call for help met with silence from other European countries.
-The President of the European Commission, the UN Secretary-General, and the WHO called for solidarity among European Union countries.
+The President of the European Commission, the UN Secretary-General, and the WHO called for solidarity among countries.
 At the global level, many countries contributed to the COVID-19 Solidarity Response Fund.
 However, this generosity was soon overshadowed by the announcement from President Trump that the United States would withdraw its funding to WHO.
 International cooperation has not been satisfactory, and the pandemic response has emerged as a turf war between different polities, with some country leaders blaming China or banning exports of medicine.

 We did not find further mentions of pandemics or public health emergencies in international human rights instruments.
 The closest we found was the inclusion in these instruments of a duty for states to engage in international cooperation and to create systems of urgent care.
 However, as illustrated by the example of the UK in the COVID-19 pandemic, many other issues require attention, such as the training of medical staff in infection prevention and control, the prompt response and planning by the government as soon as scientific evidence becomes available, the transparency of the government’s response based on scientific evidence, the accuracy of data collected and communicated, the provision of continuing care for everyone (including patients with conditions other than COVID-19), the management of intensive care services, and the regulation of food supplies, to name but a few.
 In this regard, the Statement of Interpretation on the Right to Protection of Health in Times of Pandemic from the European Committee on Social Rights constitutes an encouraging development, because it extends states’ obligations to include the adoption of public health measures to prevent, contain, and control the spread of viruses, as well as to treat the diseases they cause.

-The binding 2005 International Health Regulations and the non-binding 2011 Pandemic Influenza Preparedness Framework are key international legal documents that apply to all WHO member states with regard to preparing for outbreaks of infectious diseases.
+The binding 2005 International Health Regulations and the non-binding 2011 Pandemic Influenza Preparedness Framework are key international documents that apply to all WHO member states with regard to preparing for outbreaks of infectious diseases.
 While they are of critical importance from a public health perspective, and despite referring to human rights principles, we argue that they are not sufficient for the protection of the right to health in times of pandemic because they do not propose a rights-based approach to public health emergencies.
 They should, however, inform future development of the right to health.

 International human rights law on the right to health needs updating.
 The inadequacy of responses to the COVID-19 pandemic that should have protected and safeguarded the right to health signals an urgent need for the firm grounding of pandemic preparedness plans in human rights principles.
 The suitability of human rights instruments in the context of a health emergency also needs urgent reviewing.

-The example of the UK shows that the public health response must explicitly address vulnerable groups in the general population—including older patients with chronic conditions, ethnic minorities, non-COVID patients with other serious health condition (such as cancer), people with mental or physical disabilities, people living in deprived areas and crowded households—to ensure universal access to health services and facilities.
+The example of the UK shows that the public health response must explicitly address vulnerable groups in the general population—including older patients with chronic conditions, ethnic minorities, non-COVID patients with another serious health condition (such as cancer), people with mental or physical disabilities, people living in deprived areas and crowded households—to ensure universal access to health services and facilities.

 Addressing human rights is especially needed during lockdown, because such measures disproportionately affect vulnerable groups, including women experiencing abuse.
 Early studies suggest that people in BAME communities are more likely to die of COVID-19 than white people.
 This may be due to the increased pressure faced by BAME doctors and nurses to see infected patients in settings without PPE, the fact that people from ethnic minorities are more likely to live in severely affected areas, and BAME individuals’ greater likelihood of having underlying health conditions.
 Either way, states must implement measures that will protect groups at higher risk of dying from the disease, including those in social care homes.